patrykkaczynski/.NET/Windows Forms/Magic Barrier/README.md

 The program has been created in order to practise and consolidate material concerning basics of programming in C# as well as Windows Forms technology as a part of programming course.

 The application refers to iconic Gothic game (first part of Gothic), where the main character (unnamed prisoner) has been thrown inside the mining colony.
-Conesquently, he does everything to damage a magic barrier and get out of this place.
+Conesquently, he does everything at all costs to damage a magic barrier and get out of this place.

 User can select one of 4 friends of the main character who have got individual, initial bonuses.
 It is necessary to gather 5000 magical ore nuggets and recruit 13 magicians (6 fire magicians, 6 water magicians, 1 necromancer) in order to detonate an ore mound and win a game.
 Additionally, positive and negative events occur during the game.
 They depend on time and current state of units.